During this time of year, checking the temperature and trying to stay warm by hiking up the thermostat become daily concerns.

 How Much Baseboard Heat Do You Need?

-Typically an electric baseboard heating systems heats areas of about 100 square feet or so.
+Typically an electric baseboard heating system can service an area of about 100 square feet or so.
 If desired, multiple systems may be purchased to heat a larger room.
 However, be sure to take into consideration the energy costs involved with heating a large space with baseboard heating, and calculate whether this is the best financial option.

 Be sure to explore different types of heating systems before you decide on which one you would like to get.
 Start with our handy guide that breaks down information on each of the most common types of heating systems and in what types of spaces they work best.